West African crocodile: Taxonomy

 The species was named by Étienne Geoffroy Saint-Hilaire in 1807, who discovered differences between the skulls of a mummified crocodile and those of Nile crocodile (C. niloticus).
 However, this new species was long afterwards regarded as a synonym of the Nile crocodile.
-In 2003, a study resurrected C. suchus as a valid species, and this was confirmed by several other studies conducted between 2011 and 2015.
+The advent of DNA analysis would validate Saint-Hilaire's findings; a 2003 study proposed the resurrection of C. suchus, and several other studies conducted between 2011 and 2015 supported Crocodylus suchus as a valid species.

-Despite the long history of confusion, genetic testing has revealed that the two are not particularly close.
-The closest relatives of the Nile crocodile are the Crocodylus species from the Americas, while the West African crocodile is basal to the clade of Nile and American crocodiles.
+Despite the long history of confusion, genetic testing has revealed that this species and the Nile crocodile are not particularly close: the closest relatives of the Nile crocodile are the Crocodylus species from the Americas, while the West African crocodile diverged before their common ancestor did so; this species is basal to the clade of Nile and New World crocodiles.

 Below is a cladogram based on a 2018 tip dating study by Lee & Yates simultaneously using morphological, molecular (DNA sequencing), and stratigraphic (fossil age) data, as revised by the 2021 Hekkala et al. paleogenomics study using DNA extracted from the extinct Voay.
 Hall's New Guinea crocodile placement suggested in 2023 study by Sales-Oliveira et al.